ThorbenKuck/NetCom2/README.md

  * Keller has been integrated greatly
  * Session events have been removed
    * They accomplish the same behaviour as the CommunicationRegistration and are therefor not needed
+ * The Thread-Management has been reworked.
+   * The NetComThreadPool takes tasks, that will be worked on by worker-tasks
+   * You can submit custom worker tasks (like submitting a Runnable to a ExecutorService)
+ * ServiceDiscovery was introduced

  ### Installation